 The No-Project Alternative would not directly involve the use of resources, except insofar as it assumes implementation of planned and programmed capital improvements, which require money, materials, and labor to construct.
 This would include electrification of the entire Caltrain line from Gilroy to the Fourth and Townsend Streets Station in San Francisco and the need to upgrade or retrofit the existing Transbay Terminal to meet current seismic safety requirements.
 The Transbay Terminal / Caltrain Downtown Extension / Redevelopment project would involve major capital improvements, which would require money, materials, and labor, as shown in Tables 2.2-1, 2.2-2 and 2.2-3.
-Total project costs are estimated to be from \$1.867 to \$2.098 billion, including all project components.
+Total project costs for the Locally Preferred Alternative are estimated to be \$2.083 billion year-of-expenditure costs, including all project components.